 The destination requires a root drive and subfolder (e.g. \Data, or Data\Backups).
 Backups cannot be written to the root of a drive.

-Note: if you are not authenticated to this drive, or the drive is offline, setting this field is slow as the program attempts to navigate and test the path.
+Note: If you are not authenticated to this drive, or the drive is offline, setting this field is slow as the program attempts to navigate and test the path.
 Be patient.
-The offline drive will time-out.
+The offline drive may time-out.
 You can continue to build a non-existent paths, on the chance they are available later.

 - Change Default Cloud